leandrosardi/workmesh/README.md

 # WorkMesh

-WorkMesh is an open-source micro-services orchestration system for automatng software scaling and work distribution.
+WorkMesh is an open-source micro-services orchestration system for automating software scaling and work distribution.

 Some hints: